 Hans wanted to make a point.
-ANY group outside of their own circle these ladies saw as a possible visit needed to have specific criteria in place before even being considered a complementary destination to share business.
+ANY group outside of their own circle which the ladies saw as a possible group to visit needed to have a specific criteria in place … before even being considered a complementary destination to visit and to share business.

-The potential network needed to demonstrate a good presence of ‘Samaritans’ – those who were natural supporters of the needy, going out of their way to help.
-The Group should have ‘Librarians,’ those members who were willing to deliver unconditional learning and support.
+First, the potential network needed to demonstrate a good presence of ‘Samaritans’ – those who were natural supporters of the needy, going out of their way to help.
+Secondly, the Group should have ‘Librarians,’ those members who were willing to deliver unconditional learning and support.

-Additionally the proposed network partners should have a good sprinkling of ‘Meerkats.’
+Additionally, the proposed network partners should have a good sprinkling of ‘Meerkats.’
 Now, the vision hardly needs description, most of us can relate to these cute beasties.
-Those busy creatures always supporting, constantly on the look-out, those networkers akin to Meerkats who went out of their way to cultivate the lead and referral.
+Those busy creatures always supporting, constantly on the look-out, those members akin to Meerkats who went out of their way to cultivate the lead and referral.